quicwg/base-drafts/draft-ietf-quic-qpack.md

 QPACK instructions occur in three locations, each of which uses a separate instruction space:

- - Table updates are carried by HEADERS frames on the control stream, as defined by {{QUIC-HTTP}}.
-Frames on this stream modify the dynamic table state without generating output to any particular request.
+ - Table updates are carried by a unidirectional stream from encoder to decoder.
+   Instructions on this stream modify the dynamic table state without generating output to any particular request.
- - Acknowledgement of header frame processing is carried by HEADER_ACK frames on the control stream, running from decoder to encoder.
+ - Acknowledgements of table modifications and header processing are carried by a unidirectional stream from decoder to encoder.
  - Finally, the contents of HEADERS and PUSH_PROMISE frames on request streams reference the QPACK table state.